PamalM/Python_Interactive_ChatBox/README.md

 **How to execute the program:**
 In order to execute the program, please download the project either as a .zip or directly as a GitHub repository into your compiler.
 Please run the **chatBot.py** script to bootup the program.

+**Project files explanation**
+**-Data** folder contains the chats.txt; Which is utilized to train the chatbot in addition to the english corpus.
+**-Output Screenshots** contains sample screenshots of the programs execution.
+**-Assignment2.pdf** contains the projects instructions and implementation guidelines.
+(Provided by professor)

 *This project utilizes ChatterBot; [Python 3.8.1]*
 Contributions: Ryan Hughes; The link to his repository for your viewing. https://github.com/rryanh/chatterbot_working.git